smartclean/smartclean.github.io/docs/vcs_wd.md

 2. Define details of recipients who should receive notifications about spill detection events
    - For Example: A cleaning attendant to receive SMS and supervisor to receive Mobile App Notification

-3. Done!
-Your Locations can detect water spills of reasonable size in the detection zone and raise alert for the same.
+3. Your location will raise an alert when a water spill of reasonable size has been detected within detection area.

+4. The alert indicates a water spill to be cleared.

 Some of our other solutions which generate alerts are:
 - [Indoor Air Quality Monitoring](/vcs_aq.html)